Sexual Misconduct in the Psychologist-Client Relationship

 Whether the psychologist, during the course of the professional relationship, made any statements suggesting or inviting the possibility of a sexual or romantic relationship with the client.

 These factors can be very subjective.
 An experienced health care attorney would be able to review the facts of your case and know how to best present it to the Board of Psychology.
 Sexual misconduct with a client is a serious allegation that can result in harsh penalties against your license.
-To learn more about what the possible penalties are for sexual misconduct, watch for Part 02 of this article publishing September 15, 2021.
+To learn more about what the possible penalties are for sexual misconduct, read Part 02 of this article.

 If you’re a licensed psychologist who has received an Administrative Complaint, you should act immediately.
 To set up a FREE no-obligation consultation, contact the law firm of Howell, Buchan & Strong at 850-877-7776.
 Our firm represents physicians, nurses, psychologists, and other licensed professionals statewide.
 Our goal is to successfully defend you so that you can keep your professional license.